-Each year I like to reflect on what happened the previous year with the blog, and in our lives, and think about where we hope to go.
+Each year, I like to reflect on what happened the previous year with the blog, and in our lives, and think about where we hope to go.

 Looking Back on 2016

-I remember exclaiming to my husband that I was “going to start that blog about hiking with Chester and Gretel and call it “You Did What With Your Wiener?” like it was yesterday.
+I remember exclaiming to my husband that I was “going to start that blog about hiking with Chester and Gretel and call it You Did What With Your Wiener?” like it was yesterday.

-What started out as a simple way to share our hiking and camping adventures with friend and family has now turned into a full-time job that, along with some other things, has allowed me to be self employed.
-The blog has grown to become a place where I share tips and advice about hiking, and enjoying the outdoors, with small dogs.
-I still love sharing our personal stories too though.
+What started out as a simple way to share our hiking and camping adventures with friend and family has now turned into a full-time job that, along with some other things, has allowed me to be self employed and focus my life on the health and wellbeing of my dogs.

 A lot happened in 2016, both personally and for the blog.